ZWerduex/wxord/doc/doc.md

 ## Language files

-Although not being currently used, the application plans to support multiple languages.
+Although not able to be changed while the application is running, this one plans to support multiple languages.
 The language files are located in the `lang` folder and are JSON files.

 Each string is identified by a unique key and is used to display the application in the selected language.
 To be able to use a new language, you will have to create a new JSON file in the `lang` folder and fill it with the translations for each required key.